pastorryanhayden/hbcstokesdale/about_us/gospel.md

 ### We Must Personally Pray And Receive Christ By Faith

 The Bible says, *“For whosoever shall call upon the name of the Lord shall be saved.”* Romans 10:13

-### Pray And Receive Christ As Your Savior

-Lord, I know that I am a sinner.
-If I died today, I would not go to heaven.
-Forgive my sin, come into my life and be my Savior.
-Help me live for you from this day forward.
-In Jesus’ Name, Amen.

 The Bible says, *“For whosoever shall call upon the name of the Lord shall be saved.”* Romans 10:13